 Create a Database for Drupal

 In the meanwhile, navigate to your host’s management panel for MySQL databases.
-Here, be sure to create a dedicated database for your Drupal installation.
+Here, create a dedicated database for your Drupal installation.
 While the process will be slightly different depending on your provider, you should end up with the following:

 - Database name